-- A. The California Mock Trial materials are protected by copyright and may not be re-printed anywhere, including on the Internet, without express permission from CRF.
+A. The California Mock Trial materials are protected by copyright and may not be reprinted anywhere, including posting on the Internet, without express permission from CRF.
+In addition, the current California Mock Trial case materials may not be used in invitationals, tournaments or academic camps without express permission from CRF.
 Any violation of this rule may result in litigation and in disqualification of a team or county.
-However, we hereby grant to all recipients a license to reproduce the lesson included in the beginning of the case material and the exhibits, for distribution to students and educators. - B. Any alteration or viewing of confidential California Mock Trial materials posted on the CRF web site will result in the immediate school disqualification and potential litigation. - C. Plagiarism of any kind is unacceptable.
+However, CRF grants to all recipients a license to reproduce the exhibits for distribution to participating students and educators.

+- B. Any alteration or viewing of confidential California Mock Trial materials posted on the CRF website will result in the immediate school disqualification and potential litigation. - C. Plagiarism of any kind is unacceptable.
 Students' written and oral work must be their own.
-(Webster's Dictionary defines plagiarism as, "to steal the words, ideas, etc. of another and use them as one's own.").
+(Webster's Dictionary defines plagiarism as, "to steal the words, ideas, etc. of another and use them as one's own.") - D. Trials are open to the public, but no intentional scouting is allowed (see Code of Ethical Conduct).